ducanhpham0312/zeevision/backend/README.md

 Docker will build the backend and frontend separately, and combine them to single image where backend serves the frontend.
 The app will be available at `localhost:8080`.
 The API will be available at `localhost:8081/graphql` and the API Playground at `localhost:8081/playground`.

-To build and run only the backend without hosting also the frontend, you can run the [`run_api.sh`](run_api.sh) script from this directory.
-API and API Playground will be available at the same addresses as above.
-You can use this image for easier development of the frontend with hot-reloading by running `npm run dev` normally.

 ## API and Playground

 When backend is running locally, you can access [`localhost:8081/playground`](http://localhost:8081/playground) to try out the API.
 For more information about the playground, see [GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql).